Talking to Your Partner About Condoms

-After you've familiarized yourself with condoms and practiced your routine, you'll want to pick the right time to bring up the subject with your partner.
-A good time to do this is long before you're in a situation where you might need a condom.
+You'll want to pick the right time to bring up the subject with your partner.
+The best time to do this is before you're in a situation where you might need a condom.
 When people are caught up in the heat of the moment, they may find they're more likely to be pressured into doing something they regret later.

 Try bringing up the topic in a matter-of-fact way.
 You might mention that you've bought some condoms and checked them out.
 Offer to bring the unopened condoms along.
-Or suggest that your partner buy his or her favorite brand (and then bring some of yours with you, just to be on the safe side).
+Or suggest that your partner buy their favorite brand (and then bring some of yours with you, just to be safe).
 Offer to try different types of condoms to find which works best for both of you.

 Here are some tips for using condoms: